 Bradbury Croft and the old toilet block will be cleaned by contractor.
-The Laundry may be used as required, the rest of the buildings must be kept clear.
+The Laundry may be used as required; the rest of the buildings must be kept clear.
 By 10:00 please ensure that you:

-- Remove all drugs, syringes, first aid items from medical room, rest room, cupboards, drugs fridge, drawer and tops.

-- Remove all personal belongings.

-- Sweep the veranda and ramp areas

-- Leave the building tidy

-- Empty the clinical waste bins, disinfect them, seal the bags and take to the waste area.
+- Remove all drugs, syringes, first aid items from medical room, rest room, cupboards, drugs fridge, drawer and tops. - Remove all personal belongings form bedside cabinets and check for medication. - Sweep the veranda and ramp areas - Leave the building tidy - Empty the clinical waste bins, disinfect them, seal the bags and take to the waste area.